COR1999/WikiMusic/README.md

 4. The search form allows you to search for an Album/Artist or Song name Using the [LastFM](https://www.last.fm/api/) API.
 5. You can search for a Album/Artist and then you can click on the view songs button to view the songs in that Album.
 6. View top 100 Is a table that shows you the top 100 songs currently you can also sort them by ranking name artist and playcount.
 You can search for songs in the top 100.
-7.
+7. When you resize the page vertically the top 100 charts go from showing 10 on each page to showing 25.

 ### Future Enhancements
-1. If i was doing this in the future i would love to use spotifys api and be able to play music because with lastFM api i wasnt able to do this.
+1. If i was doing this in the future i would love to use spotifys api and be able to play music because with lastFM api i wasn't able to do this.
 2. I Would like to add smoother animations.
-3. I would like to be able to think of a good plan for the website, i struggled abit to think of a name and what exactly am i trying to do.
+3. I would like to be able to think of a good plan for the website, i struggled a bit to think of a name and what exactly am i trying to do.
+4. Would like to make it more professional.

 ## Technologies Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5 )
- 1.
+ 1. I used HTML for the basic structure of the website
 2. [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets )
  1. CSS was used to style the HTML
  2. The style sheet was mostly kept seperate from the html.